nghttp2/nghttp2/README.rst

 Python bindings
 ---------------

-This ``python`` directory contains nghttp2 Python bindings.
-The bindings currently provide HPACK compressor and decompressor classes and HTTP/2 server.
+The ``python`` directory contains nghttp2 Python bindings.
+The bindings currently provide HPACK compressor and decompressor classes and an HTTP/2 server.

 The extension module is called ``nghttp2``.

-``make`` will build the bindings and target Python version is determined by configure script.
-If the detected Python version is not what you expect, specify a path to Python executable in ``PYTHON`` variable as an argument to configure script (e.g., ``./configure PYTHON=/usr/bin/python3.4``).
+``make`` will build the bindings and target Python version is determined by the ``configure`` script.
+If the detected Python version is not what you expect, specify a path to Python executable in a ``PYTHON`` variable as an argument to configure script (e.g., ``./configure PYTHON=/usr/bin/python3.4``).

-The following example code illustrates basic usage of HPACK compressor and decompressor in Python:
+The following example code illustrates basic usage of the HPACK compressor and decompressor in Python:

 .. code-block:: python